Find out more about publication ethics and our policies.

 We have created the table below to help you decide who should be submitting or corresponding author.
 As ever, if you have any questions, please contact the Journal Editorial Office for the journal you are submitting to, or contact us.

-If your article has a medical focus and there is a human subject involved, you must obtain clearance from your institutional ethics board and confirm recognised standards (for example the Declaration of Helsinki) have been followed to minimise harm to the individuals taking part.
+If your article has a medical focus and/or there is a human participant involved, you must obtain clearance from your institutional ethics board and confirm recognised standards (for example the Declaration of Helsinki) have been followed to minimise harm to the individuals taking part.

 Citations and referencing are important when writing any research, however, researchers should be mindful of the following behaviours: